PTS93/ofxMQTT/README.md

 This addon bundles the [libmosquitto](http://mosquitto.org/man/libmosquitto-3.html) library and adds a thin wrapper to get an openframeworks like API.

-The first release of the addon only supports QoS0 and the basic features to get going.
-In the next releases more of the features will be available.
+The addon does not expose all advanced features of libmosquitto.
 Please create an issue if you need a specific functionality.

 This addon is an alternative to [ofxMosquitto](https://github.com/hideyukisaito/ofxMosquitto) by @hideyukisaito which didn't get much attention lately.